Manny Matsakis

 Emmanouel M. Matsakis (born April 16, 1962) is an American football coach and former player.
-He is currently head coach of the Ohio Valley Ironmen, a minor league football team.
+He was most recently managing partner and head coach of the Ohio Valley Ironmen, a minor league football team.
 Matsakis has also served as the head football coach at Emporia State University from 1995 to 1998, at Texas State University in 2003, at Bethany College in Lindsborg, Kansas from 2013 to 2014, and at Defiance College from 2018 to 2020.

 Playing career

 Matsakis is a 1984 graduate of Capital University in Columbus, Ohio, where he was a four-year letter winner and a three-time First Team All-Ohio Athletic Conference selection as a kicker.
 He still currently holds the school record for longest field goal, a 54-yarder in 1981.
 He was drafted by the Philadelphia Eagles in the 8th round with the 200th overall pick, in the 1984 draft.
 He played for the Indianapolis Colts during the 1987 NFL season in which the league used replacement players due to a strike.